zmanda/libzcloud/docs/introduction.rst

 * delete
 * exists
 * list
-* parse_address_template

 Most of the operations above take an "address" to operate on.
 Addresses are specific to an individual store (e.g bucket name and key for Amazon S3) and are represented by a simple string, which parse_address should interpret.

-Address templates are simply a sprintf style pattern (which only accepts strings, "%s", and the escape sequence, "%%").
+Address templates (used when listing addresses) are simply a sprintf-style pattern (which only accepts strings, "%s", and the escape sequence, "%%").
 They allow programs using libzcloud to specicfy simple patterns and still have the store (probably) be able to list everything matching that pattern.
-Only permitting strings in the pattern is only meant to simplify the parsing of the pattern by the store;
-programs using libzcloud might only substitute, say, a number.
+Only permitting strings in the pattern is only meant to simplify the parsing of the pattern by the store; programs using libzcloud might only substitute, say, a number.

-Besides the store, implementations of libzcloud stores may provide their own implementation of address templates.
-This might prove useful (e.g. keeping track of there the different parts of the address begin and end).

 Independent of particular stores are the download consumer, upload producer, progress listener, and list consumer.
 They are the concern of programs using libzcloud.